History of the Chicago Cubs: Television

+Cubs telecasts are locally aired on Marquee Sports Network, which the team and Sinclair Broadcast Group launched in 2020.
+As of 2024, Jon Sciambi and Jim Deshaies call a majority of the Cubs' television games, with Sciambi joining in 2021 and Deshaies in 2013.
+Beth Mowins, Chris Myers and Pat Hughes fill-in whenever Sciambi calls national games for ESPN.

-Cubs telecasts are locally aired on three different outlets: Over broadcast television via the WGN television outlets (both the local station on Channel 9 and the superstation nationally, produced through the station's WGN Sports department), Weigel Broadcasting's WCIU-TV (Channel 26.1) and on cable television over CSN Chicago (of which the Ricketts family owns a 20% interest), with some games, mainly on Wednesday evenings, airing over the supplemental CSN+ channel.
+Previously the Cubs' games were aired across four different outlets: Over broadcast television via the WGN television outlets (both the local station on Channel 9 and the superstation nationally, produced through the station's WGN Sports department), Weigel Broadcasting's WCIU-TV (Channel 26.1), ABC affiliate WLS-TV (ABC Chicago Channel 7), and on cable television over NBC Sports Chicago (of which the Ricketts family owns a 20% interest), with some games, mainly on Wednesday evenings, airing over the supplemental NBCSC+ channel.
 WCIU came into the fold in the early 2000s due to demands by The WB Television Network for WGN to devote more time to the network's programming, and later on the same has been expected by The CW, though WGN still does push back CW primetime programming to accommodate game broadcasts.
+For games aired on WCIU, the score bug changes the "WGN" logo to "WGN Sports on The U" (previously "CubsNet").
+WCIU games additionally air over MyNetworkTV affiliate WMYS-LD (Channel 69) in the South Bend, Indiana market.
+WGN and CSN Chicago generally show an even number of Cubs games, while WCIU averages about 8 games per season.

-Len Kasper has been the Cubs' television play-by-play announcer since 2005.
+Len Kasper previously served as the Cubs' television play-by-play announcer from 2005 to 2020, before taking the radio play-by-play job with the Chicago White Sox.
 Bob Brenly, a former major league catcher and Arizona Diamondbacks manager, was the Cubs' color commentator from 2004 through the 2012 season.
 In October 2012, Brenly announced that he would not return to the Cubs' broadcast booth for another season.
-The Cubs did not announce Brenly's replacement until December 5, 2012.
-Jim Deshaies will become the Cubs' color commentator for the 2013–2016 seasons.
-WGN also produces the games shown on WCIU; for those games, the score bug changes the "WGN" logo to "WGN Sports on The U" (previously "CubsNet").
-WCIU games additionally air over MyNetworkTV affiliate WMYS-LD (Channel 69) in the South Bend, Indiana market.
-WGN and CSN Chicago generally show an even number of Cubs games, while WCIU averages about 8 games per season.

 In 2009, the Chicago Cubs expressed interest in creating their own regional cable network.
 Crane Kenney, the Cubs' president, said that a regional network owned by the Cubs would create additional revenue streams.
 The hope was that this would be similar to other successful regional sports networks such as the YES Network and NESN.
 The only difference would be that the Cubs could not immediately broadcast Cubs games due to the existing contracts and/or ownership stakes in CSN Chicago, WGN-TV and WCIU-TV.
 According to Kenney, the new Cubs network would be like the MLB Network, but showing Cubs-only programming.
 Classic Cubs games from the past could be scheduled as well as in-depth specials.
 Live telecasts of the minor league affiliate Iowa Cubs games were also being considered (when there are no Cubs games scheduled or available due to contract agreements).
 In the past, Wayne Larrivee, Chip Caray, Thom Brennaman, Joe Carter, and Dave Otto, among others, have announced the team's games on television.